SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 Had discussion with some of the team members on bugs and fixing of it.
 Then had a standup.
 I was able to get done with the basic **sendgrid** setup, fighting with some bugs tho.

+`9 August : `

+> Finally we've released our **Admission Portal** test-run today!

+For the past few days we were testing and fixing bugs internally.
+Add some finishing touch and testing on different browsers.
+We have 20-30 Neog Folks who will be doing the **Test Run**.
+Will get updates on the Test Run by tomorrow 2nd half of the day maybe.